 The 19-year-old man had spent a week watching the guards, learning their routine, as they patrolled the beach on the Baltic seaside resort of Boltenhagen.

 The area was known by the East German secret police, the Stasi, as a favoured spot from which to escape to the West.
-He knew that each hour the guards had to switch off their spotlights for a few minutes to allow the lights to cool down.
+He knew that each hour the guards had to switch off their spotlights for a few minutes to allow the bulbs to cool down.

 The young man, Axel Mitbauer, a champion swimmer and member of the East German national swimming team, had already suffered at the hands of the Stasi.
 Known for his fraternisation with West Germans, he had been locked-up in solitary confinement for seven weeks, deprived of light and beaten up.
 But Mitbauer was made of strong stuff.
 On the night of 17 August 1969, he made his move.